minprog/app-studio/30 Android/00 Projects/10 Projects.md

 ## Unit 5

-In this unit, you'll learn about static variables and about model classes.
+In this unit, you'll learn about polymorphism in Java.
+You're also going to learn about using Fragments for building the user interface.
 The app that you're making is a continuation of the previous unit.
 The to-do list app will now support multiple to-do lists!

 - Practice with Java:
     - [Type information](http://www.davin.50webs.com/research/1999/egs/q12.pdf)